The Matching Algorithm

 Since Able has just been removed from a tentative match with Program B, an attempt is made to re-match Able.
 The computer first tries to place Able into Program B; however, this is unsuccessful because Program B's position is now filled with Charles, who is preferred by Program B. Next an attempt is made to place Able into his second choice, Program A. Since Program A has a second available position, Able is tentatively matched to Program A.

-The matching process is now complete as each applicant's list has been processed, and each applicant is tentatively matched to the most preferred choice possible.
+The matching algorithm is now complete as each applicant's list has been processed, and each applicant is tentatively matched to the most preferred choice possible.
 Tentative matches now become final.

 Note that in the matching algorithm, no applicant or program can be forced into a final match until all applicant Rank Order Lists have been considered for the best possible tentative matches.